Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought¶

 Loss & Training¶

-RED is a purely inference-time method requiring zero training.
-It requires only two forward passes through the existing LVLM (one image-conditioned, one rationale-conditioned), followed by logit-level composition.
-The sole hyperparameter is \(\lambda\), which controls the degree of rationale influence.
+RED is a purely inference-time method with zero training.
+It requires two forward passes (image-conditional + rationale-conditional) synthesized at the logit level.
+The only hyperparameter is \(\lambda\), which controls the influence of the rationale.

 Key Experimental Results¶